 - The following attributes match — Select from the list of options to establish your criteria.
 For the new imported user to be considered an exact match, each option that you select must be true.

-- Allow partial matches — Select this option to allow a match when the first and last name of an imported user match an existing Okta user, but the user’s username or email address don't.
+- Allow partial matches — Select this option to allow a match when the first and family name of an imported user match an existing Okta user, but the user's username or email address don't.

 - To define your Profile & Lifecycle Sourcing settings, click Edit and complete the following settings:

 - Allow Active Directory to source Okta users — This option is enabled by default.
 Profile sourcing makes AD the identity authority for connected users.
 When enabled, user profiles aren't editable in Okta and changes are synced to Okta during provisioning events.
 You can disable this option to have AD treated as a normal application.
 If you disable this feature, user updates you perform in AD aren't pushed back to the user profile in Okta.
 For example, if you change a user's name in AD, the change doesn't affect the Okta user.
 However, users can reset their AD passwords in Okta using self-service password reset as long as Delegated Authentication is enabled.

 - When a user is deactivated in the app — Specify what action Okta should take if the user's account is deactivated in Okta.

 - Do nothing — No action is taken.

 - Deactivate — Deactivates users' LDAP account when they are unassigned in Okta or their Okta account is deactivated.
 Accounts can be reactivated if the app is reassigned to a user in Okta.

 - Suspend — Suspends users' LDAP account when they are unassigned in Okta or their Okta account is deactivated.
 Accounts can be reactivated if the app is reassigned to a user in Okta.